Useful Information

 Health indices in Hong Kong rank among the best in the world. | |

-The life expectancy at birth for both sexes have increased from 67.8 years for males and 75.3 years for females in 1971 to 82.5# years and 87.9# years respectively in 2023. | |
+The life expectancies at birth have increased from 67.8 years for males and 75.3 years for females in 1971 to 82.5 years and 88.1 years respectively in 2023. | |

 Hong Kong's population has been aging steadily.
 In 2023, 21.8% of the population were aged 65 and above (11.8% in 2003, 14.2% in 2013) and the elderly dependency ratio was 321 per 1000 population aged 15 to 64 (162 in 2003, 190 in 2013). | |

-In 2023, the registered crude death rate* was 7.5# per 1000 population.
-In the last 24 years, the age-specific death rates for all ages have fallen significantly.
-The age-standardised death rate*, which takes into account population aging, has shown a steady decline. | |
+In 2023, the registered crude death rate* was 7.5 per 1000 population.
+In the last two decades, the age-specific death rates for all age groups have shown a steady decline.
+The age-standardised death rate*, which takes into account population aging, was 2.8 per 1000 standard population^ in 2023. | |

-Infant mortality rate* was consistently low at 1.6# per 1000 registered live births* in 2023. | |
+Infant mortality rate* was consistently low at 1.6 per 1000 registered live births* in 2023. | |

 Maternal mortality ratio* remained low over the last two decades.
-There was one registered maternal death* in 2023, giving a maternal mortality ratio* of 3.0# per 100000 registered live births*. | |
+There was one registered maternal death* in 2023, giving a maternal mortality ratio* of 3.0 per 100000 registered live births*. | |

 Non-communicable diseases (NCDs) remained to be the major causes of death in 2023.
-Four major NCDs, namely malignant neoplasms (cancer), cardiovascular diseases (which include diseases of heart and cerebrovascular diseases), chronic respiratory diseases and diabetes mellitus, together accounted for 50.6%# of all registered deaths* in 2023. | |
+Four major NCDs, namely malignant neoplasms (cancer), cardiovascular diseases (which include diseases of heart and cerebrovascular diseases), chronic respiratory diseases and diabetes mellitus, together accounted for 50.6% of all registered deaths* in 2023. | |

-# Provisional figures. * The figures are based on births and deaths registered under the Births and Deaths Registration Ordinance (Cap.
-174, Laws of Hong Kong) during the specified period. |
+* The figures are based on births and deaths registered under the Births and Deaths Registration Ordinance (Cap.
+174, Laws of Hong Kong) during the specified period. ^ Based on the world standard population specified in GPE Discussion Paper Series: No.31, EIP/GPE/EBD, World Health Organization, 2001. |